castillohair/paper-5utr-design/README.md

 - `polysome_profiling_sample2019`: Polysome profiling data acquired in Sample, et al. Nat.
 Biotech 2019. must be downloaded and placed here for the code in this repo to work.
 See README file inside.

 ## Requirements
+All code was written in Python 3.
 With the exception of the sequence design code (`megatal_5utr_design`), the following package versions were used:
 - `matplotlib` 3.5.1
 - `numpy` 1.22.1
 - `pandas` 1.4.3